Hamada-khairi/ODDJ-Hamada/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ---

 Developed with ❤️ by [MOHAMED KHAIRY/ABDELRAHMAN MOURAD]

-For any queries, please contact: cyberpunk-support@example.com